inet-framework/inet/showcases/tsn/trafficshaping/asynchronousshaper/doc/index.rst

 Goals
 -----

-In this example we demonstrate how to use a asynchronous shaper for shaping the traffic differently of two independent data streams.
+In this example we demonstrate how to use the asynchronous traffic shaper.

 | INET version: ``4.4``
 | Source files location: `inet/showcases/tsn/trafficshaping/asynchronousshaper <https://github.com/inet-framework/tree/master/showcases/tsn/trafficshaping/asynchronousshaper>`__